perrinjerome/mitene_download/README.md

 From mitene app, invite a family member for the web version and copy the URL ( that should be something like https://mitene.us/f/abcd123456 )
 - python mitene_download.py <INSERT_URL>
-If the album is password-protected, you can specify the password using --password command line argument
 - python mitene_download.py <INSERT_URL> --password <INSERT_PASSWORD>